How do I guide my teen in dating world amid age of social media?

 Using what youth are exposed to the most — the media — can be a good place to start addressing sensitive topics, says Vargas, who printed out news articles and watched YouTube videos to initiate conversations.
 She also regularly schedules one-on-one time or mother/daughter dates.

 “Again, the most important part is having a mutual conversation,” she says.
 “What I’ve learned the most about working with youth is that they just want to be heard.
 Also having an open-door policy for your child to come to you to talk about the drama or whatever they are experiencing has worked for me.”

-Try not to feel intimidated about being transparent about where their children have been and their dating experiences, McLean says.
+Try not to feel intimidated about being open about where your children have been and their dating experiences, McLean says.
 “What we have proven over and over again is that when we are transparent with teens, they will be transparent with you,” she says.

 For even tougher issues, Aid to Victims of Domestic Abuse has a teen dating violence prevention program called Commit to Change.
 The project was developed in partnership with the Florida Coalition Against Domestic Violence and the Centers for Disease Control and Prevention, says Matthew Tyler, violence prevention educator.

 Commit to Change implements educational presentations in Palm Beach County classrooms for all grades.
 Middle and high schools cover dating violence, peer violence, healthy relationships, conflict resolution and safety planning, coupled with impact projects that bring the student’s skills deeper into their communities.